 You decide to give him a call to discuss.
-He may have reasons for getting around to repayment, but the sinking feeling you have is when he starts bragging about how good he was on the stand.
+He may have reasons for not getting around to repayment, but you have a sinking feeling when he starts bragging about how good he was on the stand.
 "Did you see me in there?
 I was a champion on the stand.
-That wasn’t so hard” he boasts.
+That wasn’t so hard,” he boasts.

 Throughout the next 30 to 45 days you send reminder emails and letters (taking up more of your valuable time).

-And what is most important, you can get back to what is most important – billable hours.
+And you can get back to what is most important – billable hours.
 Don’t let these delinquent’s waste any more of your valuable time.
 This is the most common effect when dealing with overdue Law Firm accounts receivables.

-The importance with sending an account for collection is sending it when you immediately know it will not be paid.
+It is importanct when sending an account for collection to send it immediately when you know it will not be paid.
 We suggest providing a final letter to the client suggesting that you have exhausted all avenues in dealing with the matter amicably and will provide 7 days before sending the account to professionals.